K-VENKAT-KEDARNATH/Live-streaming-over-mptcp/README.md

 The videos are encoded into x264 before sending, compressing the video, and reducing the number of packets/data to send.

+(We have done everything on a single PC so for multiple clients multiple cameras are required which is a shortage in our case and hence we are sending pre existing mp4 videos)

 **Improvement at server PC**